hyu1834/Point-Cloud-Registration-Using-Distance-Geometry/README.md

-# PointCloudRegistrationUsingDistanceGeometry
+# Point Cloud Registration
-C++ API and GUI for Point Cloud Registration Using Distance Geometry
+This module consist of point cloud registration methods discussed in "Methods for Calibration and Registration of Point Cloud Data Using Distance Geometry"

-## Author
+## Authors
 Dr. Jian, Zhenxiang<br/>
 University of California, Davis<br/>
 Email: zxjian@ucdavis.edu <br/>